 As a carer, you play an important role in this process.
-We know that you are often best placed to provide important information about the child’s strengths, interests, goals and required disability supports.
+We know that you are often best placed to provide important information about the child’s strengths, interests, goals and needs.
 By working in together, we can make sure that children and young people in care with a disability receive the specialist supports they need.

-For resources designed for carers of children and young people with a disability, visit Children and young people with disability in 'Resources for carers'.
+For resources designed for carers of children and young people with a disability, visit Disability/development informed care in 'Resources for carers'.

 The NDIS provides access to supports, services and information for children, young people and adults living with a disability.